klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_PREREQUISITES.md

 > We recomend to install the **gfortran revision 8.4.0** and **gcc revision 8.4.0**.
 You can install or use newest version of compilers but is by your own risk.
 You may try to use INTEL, NVIDIA or other compiler too.
 The strucuture of setup is almost the same.

-> In body of text bellow we will use for your C compiler choice and for your Fortran compiler choice.
+> In body of text below we will use for your C compiler choice and for your Fortran compiler choice.

 In most system there are a lot of libraries pre-installed.
 Yes, if possible use them.
 But, unfortunatelly, some times a library require other dependencies and the configure may be broken.
-The instructions bellow in this documents will guide you to install in a particular way.
+The instructions below in this documents will guide you to install in a particular way.
 If you got others problems please, contact your system manager.

 If you wanto more information about gfortran, please, see the manual [https://gcc.gnu.org/onlinedocs/gcc-8.4.0/gfortran.pdf](https://gcc.gnu.org/onlinedocs/gcc-8.4.0/gfortran.pdf)